mthjn/Joomla-Slider-Responsive/README.md

 XML Layout / mod_reslider.xml
 Type 'editor' not working with text filter - text not added as overlay.
 -> Kept 'textarea', added fields that'll style the text in the backend with no user input

+all the rest of it helper.php line 60 and weiter unten

 **TO DO**
 / Works with 'Links?
 No' only